vmware/terraform-provider-vra/website/docs/r/vra_zone.html.markdown

 A zone profile resource supports the following arguments:

-## Required arguments

-* `name` - A human-friendly name used as an identifier in APIs that support this option.
-Only one of 'filter', 'id', 'name' or 'region_id' must be specified.

-* `tags` - A set of tag keys and optional values that were set on this Network Profile.

-## Optional arguments
+## Argument Reference

 * `description` - A human-friendly description.

 * `folder` - The folder relative path to the datacenter where resources are deployed to. (only applicable for vSphere cloud zones)

+* `name` - A human-friendly name used as an identifier in APIs that support this option.

 * `placement_policy` - The id of the region for which this zone is defined

 * `region_id` - A link to the region that is associated with the storage profile.                      example:[ { "key" : "ownedBy", "value": "Rainpole" } ]

+* `tags` - A set of tag keys and optional values that were set on this Network Profile.

 * `tags_to_match` - A set of tag keys and optional values for compute resource filtering. example:[ { "key" : "compliance", "value": "pci" } ]